ViktorScaletta/NoteFlow/README.md

 # Notes
-A convenient and functional notes and tasks manager
+This application allows you to conveniently work with text notes and tasks and synchronize them both locally and using Google Drive.